 Ten brand new and diverse original songs that will take you through pop, rock, funk, folk and bluesy swagger!!!

 OMAZONE (Ben Wintle) is a Melbourne, Australia based independent musician, singer, songwriter and multi-instrumentalist.
-"Home Time!" is his debut solo album released in February 2017:
+"Home Time!" is his debut solo album:

 "I love listening to a wide variety of musical styles, so I wanted this album to contain a wide variety of styles, instruments, rhythems and percussion on each song.
 Every vocal was to be delivered and recorded differently, with a wide variety of backing vocals to make each song very distinct.
 After playing my first shows in primary shcool, years of playing live in original/cover bands, some touring interstate and studio recording I decided to take some time out from work to write, record and produce a solo album.